Newsroom

 The 2006 approval of the HPV vaccine for use in the United States was accompanied by a large, public campaign targeted specifically at young women.
 Certain strains of human papilloma virus (HPV) can cause cervical cancer, while other strains may cause genital warts.
 The pharmaceutical company Merck… more

 Arsenic trioxide is a chemical that is already approved as a second line treatment for one form of leukemia.
 The compound was shown in this research to inhibit a critical signaling pathway.
-The drug was able to kill Ewing sarcoma and meduloblasoma cells in the lab and in animals with these… more
+The drug was able to kill Ewing sarcoma and meduloblasoma cells in the lab and in animals with… more

 The DNA in our cells is highly organized.
 Part of that organization includes winding the DNA around balls (nucleosomes) made up of several different proteins called histones.
 Researchers have discovered that changes in the types of histones present in skin cells can drive the development of… more

 About 90% of anal cancer cases are caused by infection with the human papillomavirus (HPV), the same virus that causes cervical cancer and head/neck cancers.
 The FDA has approved the use of Gardasil®, a vaccine that prevents infection with HPV, for the prevention of anal cancer.
-Men and women aged… more
+Men and women… more

 Cancer cells use their “feet,” structures known as invadopodia, to spread throughout the body.
 Scientists have found a way to block the formation of these feet-like structures by blocking the Abl family of protein kinases.
 Suppressing these kinases also inhibited the protein that cancer cells use… more